5G-ERA/BED-Workshop/README.md

 ## Stage 3 - Performance image functionality

 ### Digital Twin with k8, Webots & ROS2 Web simulation:
+In this experiment, it will be demostrated how to create a k8 pod with an integrated simulation streaming at port 1234 and visualice the world and robot using web browser.
+This approach will enable scalable and containered simulations integrated with ROS2 systems and with online web visualization.

 ## Stage 4 - OSM deployment